-- Try to include exercises that use large muscle groups, such as your thighs, abdomen, chest, and back.
+- Do exercises that use large muscle groups, such as your thighs, abdomen, chest, and back.

-- Start with warm-up exercises for about 2 to 3 minutes.
+- Start each exercise session with 2 to 3 minutes of warm-up exercises.
 For example, you can do shoulder shrugs, march in place, or knee lifts.
-End your exercise session with light stretching.
+End each exercise session with light stretching.

-- Recognize and reward your achievements.
+- Reward your successes.
 For example, if you reach your exercise goal, reward yourself by buying new exercise clothing or a new book.

 - Stay safe and avoid injuries.
-Choose activities that are appropriate for your fitness level.
-Be sure to also use the right safety gear and sports equipment.
+Choose activities that are right for your fitness level.
+Be sure to use the right safety gear and sports equipment.

 Adding Exercise to Your Daily Routine